 Mark Dahlby would be happy to answer queries (firstname.lastname@example.org).

 About Candace Dempsey

 CANDACE DEMPSEY is an award-winning food and travel writer, editor, and author of the Best True Crime Editor's and Reader's Choice 2010 Award for Murder in Italy.
 An Italian-American journalist based in Seattle, she writes the Italian Woman at the Table blog for the Seattle Post-Intelligencer and a wilder version on her own site.
 She's interviewed many food celebs, from the Barefoot Contessa to Ruth Reichl.
 Like her idol, Peter Mayle, she's a talented home cook and appreciative eater.
-A former restaurant reviewer for Sidewalk.com and Downtown Source, she's also been a restaurant server and short-order cook.
+Candace is a former restaurant reviewer for Sidewalk.com and Downtown Source.
 Check out her most delicious articles at candacedempsey.com.

 Candace has appeared on CNN, MSNBC, BBC World News, CBC, Italian television and other media outlets.
 Her travel memoirs appear in Travelers' Tales and Seal Press anthologies, plus numerous newspapers and magazines, including The Chicago Tribune, The New York Times, Slate,Passionfruit, Adventure Journal, Art & Antiques, and The Boston Phoenix and other publications.

 Candace has a master's degree from the University of Oregon School of Journalism, where she was a Graduate Teaching Fellow.
 She's also the former editor and producer of UnderWire, a MSN Website that Newsweek called "cheeky, nicely written, fun" and The New York Times praised for "serious sisterhood."